inspire-group/comps/demos/README.md

 ## CoMPS PoC demos

-This folder contains the infrastructure we use to orchestrate local container networks for interactive PoC demos using Docker Compose.
+This folder contains the infrastructure we use to orchestrate local container networks for demos and testing using Docker Compose.

 TODO (mona): add Mosh demos